HOW IS CLEAN LINE STUDYING THE WIND RESOURCE IN WESTERN KANSAS?

-Clean Line has outfitted six 100-plus meter communications towers in southwestern Kansas to collect data on 10-minute average wind speeds and other atmospheric conditions.
+Clean Line has outfitted several communications towers in southwestern Kansas to collect data on 10-minute average wind speeds and other atmospheric conditions.
 This data will:

-- Enable Clean Line to model 3,500 MW of wind generation in Kansas and forecast utilization rates for the Grain Belt Express Clean Line;
+- Enable Clean Line to model more than 4,000 MW of wind generation in Kansas and forecast utilization rates for the Grain Belt Express Clean Line;

 - Help wind developers and other interested parties study the power production characteristics of a typical wind farm; and

 - Help electric grid operators and customers who will purchase power delivered by the Grain Belt Express Clean Line plan appropriately for the integration of wind power from Kansas.

 Towers have been instrumented with sensors and collecting wind speed data near the following cities in Kansas.

 - Byers, in service date: June 2011

 - Satanta, in service date: June 2011